-• a fter ensuring that the following steps have been performed: 1.
-The Local Records Commission approved a schedule for continuing authority to destroy District records after the expiration of the applicable period.
-2. Any record is retained and removed from the disposal list if it is or may be evidence in litigation, or is otherwise subject to a litigation hold .
-3. Thirty days prior to disposal or destruction of any records, regardless of physical format or characteristics, submit a Local Records Disposal Certificate to the Commission and dispose only after a copy of that certificate has been reviewed and approved by the Chairman and returned to the District.
+- 1. The Local Records Commission approved a schedule for continuing authority to destroy District records after the expiration of the applicable period. - 2.
+Any record is retained and removed from the disposal list if it is or may be evidence in litigation, or is otherwise subject to a litigation hold. - 3.
+Thirty days prior to disposal or destruction of any records, regardless of physical format or characteristics, submit a Local Records Disposal Certificate to the Commission and dispose only after a copy of that certificate has been reviewed and approved by the Chairman and returned to the District.
 The original copy of that Local Records Disposal Certificate is kept in the files of the Commission, and the duplicate copy approved and returned by the Chairman must be retained by the District.
-44 Ill.Admin.Code §§4000.40(c), 4500.40(c).
-4. In the case of records with scheduled retention of less than one year, a single Local Records Disposal Certificate for more than one disposal event within a given year may be used.
+44 III.Admin.Code §§4000.40(c), 4500.40(c). - 4.
+In the case of records with scheduled retention of less than one year, a single Local Records Disposal Certificate for more than one disposal event within a given year may be used.
 Local Records Disposal Certificates submitted with this intent must include a schedule of proposed records disposal in addition to the normally required information.
 The District must wait to dispose of records until receipt of approval from the Commission, as required in number 3, above.
-44 III.Admin.Code §§4000.40(d), 4500.40(d).
-5. For records that have been damaged by water, fire, smoke, insects or vermin, mold or some other natural disaster that poses a health or safety risk to employees, the District may apply to the Commission for permission to dispose of those records ahead of their scheduled disposal date.
+44 III.Admin.Code §§4000.40(d), 4500.40(d). - 5.
+For records that have been damaged by water, fire, smoke, insects or vermin, mold or some other natural disaster that poses a health or safety risk to employees, the District may apply to the Commission for permission to dispose of those records ahead of their scheduled disposal date.
 The request must include a Local Records Disposal Certificate accompanied by the District's explanation of why the records need early disposal.
 The Commission may grant the request only after physically reviewing the damaged records.
 44 III.Admin.Code §§4000.40(e), 4500.40(e).
-Links to Web-based Record Manag ement Resources: